rkhateeb/ROAD_Anomaly_Detection/README.md

 This project implements an anomaly detection system for the ROAD dataset using a custom CNN classifier built with PyTorch.
 The project includes data handling from HDF5 files, training with hyperparameter tuning, and model checkpointing.

-I originally completed this project as part of a take-home assessment.
 Within a limited time window of 4 days, I succeeded in developing a CNN from scratch that was able to successfully idenitfy anomalies within the dataset.

 ## About the Dataset